Air Conditioner Installation Alfred-Plantagenet

 You may have heard these refrigerants are flammable.
 They are considered “mildly” flammable, meaning if you placed a source of ignition such a BBQ lighter directly at the refrigerant, it would spark.
 However, as soon as the source of ignition was removed, the flame would go out.
 In comparison, natural gas and propane are true flammable substances and are commonly used in homes every day.
 The use of these substances is highly regulated to keep everyone safe and comfortable.

-Best Air Conditioners Ottawa
+Best Air Conditioners Alfred-Plantagenet

 Goodman GLXS3B Air Conditioner